 Implementing laws on cannabis production

-Implementation of laws on the production of cannabis production is very important.
+The implementation of laws on the production of cannabis production is very important.
 In many places, the government is trying hard to provide pesticide-free cannabis by adopting medical cannabis and recreational cannabis laws enacting standards for stakeholders in the marijuana industry.
-Growers, product manufacturer, distributors, and dispensaries must all meet specific state-level regulations.
+Growers, product manufacturers, distributors, and dispensaries must all meet specific state-level regulations.
 However, at this time, only a few states have been able to implement certain specific laws concerning the use of pesticides on cannabis crops.